bbmokhtari/django-translations/docs/reference/utils.rst

 .. function:: _get_all_languages()

-   Return all the language codes.
+   Return the standard language code of all the supported language codes.

-   Returns the list of language codes from the settings.

-   :return: The language codes.
+   :return: The standard language code of all the supported language codes.
    :rtype: list(str)

    Considering this setting:

    .. code-block:: python

+      LANGUAGE_CODE = 'en-us'
       LANGUAGES = (
           ('en', 'English'),
           ('en-gb', 'English (Great Britain)'),